 Hoffman Academy and ABRSM

 Many people specifically ask about how our curriculum compares to ABRSM.
 The Associated Board of the Royal Schools of Music (ABRSM) is an examinations board based in London, UK, which provides examinations in music at centers around the world.
-It’s one of the most established standardized tests in music world-wide, so many families outside the USA have used it as their standard of measurement.
-While ABRSM is not a pedagogical method, you would need to focus your curriculum on their requirements to effectively prepare for their exam.
+It’s one of the most established standardized tests in music world-wide.
+Many families outside the USA have used it as their standard of measurement.
 While Hoffman Academy curriculum is not designed around ABRSM standards, here are a few comparisons between our method and their requirements:

 - ABRSM students must perform repertoire pieces selected from their specific approved lists.
 Hoffman Academy lessons teach a wide variety of repertoire pieces, but do not currently cover any of the ABRSM-approved pieces.

-- ABRSM Grade 1 students are required to pass off broken chords and full scales in parallel and contrary motion in several of the simplest key signatures.
-A Hoffman Academy student in Unit 7 or 8 would be experienced in all 24 major and minor keys, but would only be familiar with the pentascales rather than the full scales.
+- ABRSM Grade 1 students must pass off broken chords and full scales in parallel and contrary motion in several key signatures.
+Hoffman Academy students in Unit 7 or 8 have learned all 24 major and minor keys, but would only know the pentascales rather than the full scales.

 - Sight reading is tested at all ABRSM Grades.
-Hoffman Academy introduces reading notes on the staff in Unit 2, and continues to build sight reading skills in ways that may help a student prepare for this part of the ABRSM exam.
+Hoffman Academy introduces reading notes on the staff in Unit 2, and then continues to build sight reading skills.
+This may help a student prepare for the sight reading part of the ABRSM exam.

 - Our ear-based method places an emphasis on melodic and rhythm dictation, “echoing” both with voice and piano, and interval training.
 These skills may benefit a student preparing for the aural portion of the ABRSM.